scottleechua/scottleechua.github.io/_posts/2023-09-10-self-hosting-ghost-on-google-cloud.md

 4. Go back to Mailgun > `Verify DNS settings`.
 5. Once the custom domain has been added to Mailgun, go to Sending > Domain Settings > `SMTP Credentials`.
 Take note of the "login" (usually `postmaster@ghostblog.com`).
 6. Click `Manage SMTP Credentials`, then `Reset password` > `Reset password` > `Copy`.
 Paste this password somewhere safe---it will only be generated this once!
-7. Click on your profile in the upper right > `API Keys`, and take note of the Private API Key.
+7. Click on your profile in the upper right > `API Security` ? `Mailgun API Keys`, and generate a Private API Key.

 ### 3. Deploy Ghost